 The County's Department of Environmental Management (DEM), Solid Waste Division operates and maintains all solid waste collection and disposal facilities in the County of Hawai'i.
-This includes two (2) landfills, 21 transfer stations, and island-wide hauling operations in accordance with local, State, and Federal regulations.
+This includes one (1) landfill, 21 transfer stations, and island-wide hauling operations in accordance with local, State, and Federal regulations.

-The West Hawai'i Sanitary Landfill (WHSL), located in South Kohala, serves West Hawai'i.
-The WHSL has permits for 23 cells with 10 being filled and one (1) being active.
-The WHSL accepted approximately 12,000 tons per month in 2018.
-Current operation functions, as outlined in The County of Hawai'i Integrated Resources and Solid Waste Management Plan Update, estimated that the WHSL has 100 years of remaining life as of 2019 (Parametrix, 2019).
+The West Hawai'i Sanitary Landfill (WHSL), located in South Kohala, serves the entire island of Hawai'i.
+The WHSL has a permit for 23 cells with

+13 being filled, one (1) being active, and one (1) in construction.
+The WHSL accepted approximately 17,000 tons per month in 2023 and its lifespan in 2024 is estimated to be less than 25 years.

 Residential solid waste is accepted at any of the 21 solid waste transfer stations located on the island.
-In some areas, residents may hire a private collection company to pick-up their solid waste for disposal.
+In some areas, residents may hire a private collection company to pick-up their solid waste for disposal at WHSL or, if applicable, at the East Hawai'i Regional Sort Station in Hilo.
 The nearest transfer station to the Makalapua Project District is Kealakehe Transfer Station, Scrap Metal Yard, and Green waste Yard, located approximately one (1) mile to the north.
-The Transfer Station operates daily and accepts solid waste, scrap metal recycling, and green waste recycling.
+The Transfer Station operates daily and accepts residential solid waste, scrap metal recycling, and green waste recycling.